Aleksandr Popov (swimmer): Post swimming

 Popov earned both a bachelor's and a master's degree in sports coaching from the Russian Academy.

 He is a spokesman for Omega SA alongside other swimmers such as Ian Thorpe.

 He appeared at the closing ceremony of the Beijing Olympics after being elected a member of the IOC, presenting flowers to volunteers.
 He was named to the Evaluation Commission for the 2016 Summer Olympics.

 In 2009, he served as the chairman of the RC Lokomotiv Moscow rugby league club.

 Since May 2009 he has been a member of the supervisory board of Adidas.

 Personal life

-In 1997, Popov he married Darya Shmeleva, a Russian Olympic swimmer he had dated since 1995.
+In 1997, Popov married Darya Shmeleva, a Russian Olympic swimmer he had dated since 1995.
 They have two sons, Vladimir (born 1997) and Anton (born 2000), and a daughter, Mia (born 2010).

 Popov is a friend of wrestler Aleksandr Karelin.

 Controversy

 On 4 July 2019, the International Olympic Committee accused Alexander Popov, and eight other members of the IOC, of accepting bribes in order to secure their votes for Rio de Janeiro as host of the 2016 Summer Olympics.
 The former governor of Rio de Janeiro, Sérgio Cabral Filho, contended in court that he paid $2 million to Lamine Diack, the former president of the International Association of Athletics Federation, which it was known as at the time, in order to secure votes.
 On 5 July 2019, Popov denied these allegations, citing that he did not take any money in return for his vote.